fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }, 5000)
 ```

-Everything works normally for 5 seconds.
-When the function defined as the parameter for <em>setTimeout</em> is run the browser is stuck for the duration of the execution of the long loop.
+everything would work normally for 5 seconds.
+But when the function defined as the parameter for <em>setTimeout</em> is run, the browser is stuck for the duration of the execution of the long loop.
 At least in Chrome, the browser tab cannot even be closed during the execution of the loop.

 For the browser to remain <i>responsive</i>, which would include continuously reacting to operations desired by the user in a timely manner, the code logic needs to be such that an individual computation cannot take too long.